zacharee/Tweaker/adb.md

  - Go to Settings >> System >> Developer Options and enable USB Debugging.
      - Enable Developer Options by going to Settings >> System >> About, finding the Build Number item and tapping it 7 times.

+ColorOS (OPPO, Realme)
+ - Go to Settings >> additional Settings >> Developer Options and enable USB Debugging.
+     - Enable Developer Options by going to Settings >> About, finding the Build Number item and tapping it 7 times.

+TouchWiz / Samsung Experience (Samsung)
+ - Go to Settings >> Developer Options and enable USB Debugging.
+     - Enable Developer Options by going to Settings > About phone, finding the Build Number item and tapping it 7 times.

- - Plug your device into your computer and accept the authorization request on it.
+After that, plug your device into your computer and accept the authorization request on it.
      - (Windows) You may need to install your device's drivers, available from the manufacturer's website.

 # Windows Setup